Reddit User Wants To Know If She's Wrong For Not Dog Sitting Because She Is Having A Baby Soon

 Engaging in open discussions with family members can foster understanding and cooperation during this transition.

-This comment had a lot to say but essentially said that OP is NTA.
+This comment had a lot to say but essentially stated that OP is NTA.
 Stay tuned for the second part of this comment down below.

-This comment said it well.
-She has no idea how she'll be feeling and a 4 month old is still extremely young.
+This comment articulated it well.
+She has no idea how she'll be feeling, and a 4-month-old is still extremely young.

 Planning ahead can alleviate feelings of being overwhelmed and help families feel more prepared for the changes ahead.